Chow Chow

 About the Chow Chow

-Standing 17 to 20 inches tall and weighing 45 to 70 pounds, the Chow Chow is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 17 to 20 inches tall and weighing 45 to 70 pounds, the Chow Chow is a medium-sized dog.
+Their blue-black tongue and the stiff, stilted rear gait caused by unusually straight hind legs are unique distinguishing features shared by no other breed except the Shar-Pei's tongue color.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview